syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/CI-license-validation.md

 * Include a stage in Jenkins to execute the LicenseKeyValidation.ps1 script in PowerShell.

-The following example shows the syntax for validating the Syncfusion license key in the Jenkins pipeline.
+The following example shows the syntax for validating the Syncfusion<sup style="font-size:70%">&reg;</sup>  license key in the Jenkins pipeline.

 {% tabs %}
 {% highlight json %}